Interaction

 What is an interactive class?

-Interactive lectures are classes in which the instructor
+Interactive lectures are classes in which the

-incorporates engagement triggers and breaks the lecture
+instructor incorporates engagement triggers and

-an activity that lets them work directly with the material
+students participate in an activity that lets them work

 What is interactive teaching strategy?

-You must engage participants in learning activities that
+You must engage participants in learning activities

-engagement with each other, the facilitator, and the content.
+facilitator, and the content.

 What is an Interactive Question.

-Interactive question help you achieve a higher response rate
+Interactive question help you achieve a higher

-and get more accurate replies.
+response rate and get more accurate replies.

 What is an interactive image?

-Interactive images are a visual and interactive alternative to check
+Interactive images are a visual and interactive

-boxes, with responses given by clicking directly on the image.
+clicking directly on the image.

 What is a Pear Deck?

-It is an interactive presentation tool that is used to actively engage
+It is an interactive presentation tool that is used to

-students in individual and social learning.
-Teachers create
+actively engage students in individual and social

-presentations using their Google Drive account.
+Google Drive account.

 Meaning:

-This theme addresses how well students communicate with one
+This theme addresses how well students communicate

-communicate with each other help students effectively
+have opportunities to communicate with each other

-construct their knowledge.
+help students effectively construct their knowledge.

-By emphasizing the collaborative and cooperative nature
+By emphasizing the collaborative and cooperative

-of scientific work, students share responsibility for learning
+nature of scientific work, students share responsibility

-with each other, discuss divergent understandings, and shape
+for learning with each other, discuss divergent

-the direction of the class.
+understandings, and shape the direction of the class.

 Social Interaction Strategies